ÀË»¨Ö±²¥

 Additional degree options for students majoring in public health at SLU include:

-• SLU's accelerated program in which students earn a B.S. in Public Health in four years and a Master of Public Health (M.P.H.) with one additional year ofÌýstudy; studentsÌýapply to this program during their fifth semester of study
+• An accelerated program in which students earn a B.S. in Public Health in four years and a Master of Public Health (M.P.H.) with one additional year ofÌýstudy; studentsÌýapply to this program during their fifth semester of study

 • A pre-med track for students interested in going to medical school

-• A medical scholars track for students in the Medical Scholars Program
+• A Medical Scholars track for students in the Medical Scholars Program

 • Honors courses for students in SLU's Honors Program